winesapOS/winesapOS/README.md

 ### Btrfs Backups

 Both the root `/` and `/home` directory have automatic backups/snapshots configured by Snapper.
-A new backup will be taken every month for 12 months.
-Separately, a new backup will be taken once every year.
+A new backup will be taken hourly (up to 10), every month (up to 12), and every year (up to 1).
 The root directory will also have a backup taken whenever `pacman` is used to install or remove a package.

 During boot, GRUB will have a "SteamOS snapshots" section that will allow booting from a root directory snapshot.
 This will not appear on first boot because no backups have been taken yet.
 After a backup has been taken, the GRUB configuration file needs to be regenerated to scan for the new backups.